-Gigantes Plaki became one of our favourite dishes – it is a regular on most menus all over Greece.
+Gigantes Plaki became one of our favourite dishes – it is a regular in most tavernas all over Greece.
 The trouble was it took us a while to actually try it as it is often translated on the menu as BIG BEAN SALAD which, I think you will agree, sounds pretty unappealing.
 Then you notice the next table having this fantastic looking rustic dish of casseroled butter beans bathed in a rich tomato sauce.
 When you enquire from the waiter what it is and he tells you BIG BEAN SALAD you realize you are going to have to learn some Greek to find your way around this fantastic cuisine.

 |Fresh sardines with a fennel and carrot salad, Milos|